fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq14.png" %}

-_Figure 14; A topographic representation of the time-frequency representations of the differences in beta (15-25 Hz) power, between left and right response, after 0.5-1.0s, obtained using combined planar gradiometers in ft_topoplotTFR._
+_Figure: A topographic representation of the time-frequency representations of the differences in beta (15-25 Hz) power, between left and right response, after 0.5-1.0s, obtained using combined planar gradiometers in ft_topoplotTFR._

 We have now reached the end of the MEG-EEG part of the tutorial.